 Students may park only in the south parking lot in spaces not designated as staff or customer service parking.
 For safety, loitering in or around vehicles once the vehicle is parked is not allowed and a 10 mph speed limit is enforced.
 In consideration of the neighbors and classes in session, loud music in vehicles on campus is prohibited.

 Smoking

-As of July 1, 2013 Lake Tech is a tobacco free institution.
-The use of tobacco products of any kind is not permitted at any Lake Tech location.
+Lake Tech is a tobacco free institution.
+The use of tobacco products (including e-cigarettes) of any kind is not permitted at any Lake Tech location.